olegv101/oceansDemo/README.md

 # Ocean demo in WebGPU

-This is a port to [Babylon.js](https://www.babylonjs.com/) of the great project [FFT-Ocean](https://github.com/gasgiant/FFT-Ocean): all credits to Ivan Pensionerov (https://github.com/gasgiant)!

-Link to the demo: https://popov72.github.io/OceanDemo/dist/index.html
+Link to Original demo: https://popov72.github.io/OceanDemo/dist/index.html

 You can also browse this demo in the Babylon.js Playground: https://playground.babylonjs.com/#YX6IB8#758